stevencurtis/SwiftCoding/ChildViewControllers/README.md

 Flexible?
 Well you could add instances of this `MusicPlayerViewController` wherever you would like.
 That is all kinds of awesome!

 # Conclusion
+Child view controllers are a good tool to leverage modularity in iOS applications.
+This will help you with scaling your Apps, and stopping duplicating code unnecessarily which is really important (obs).

+In any case, I hope this article has helped you out and you've enjoyed reading it!

 If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis)